 “Oil and gas industry leaders have a critical role to play in our efforts to take on climate change and limit the global temperature rise.
 We are counting on groups, such as OGCI, to support the needed shift in the way that we produce and consume energy.”

 OGCI focuses its initiatives on areas where we believe we can make the most impact on greenhouse gas emissions now and remove obstacles to the development, deployment and scale-up of technologies needed to achieve long-term climate goals.

 We collaborate and invest with others to bring scale and greater speed to emission reductions to the oil and gas value chain.

 We need to start investing heavily for carbon capture, utilization and storage (CCUS) to have a demonstrable impact on reducing carbon dioxide emissions in our industry and for those that use our products.

 Transforming energy systems will be too slow and costly without CCUS, if the foundations are not built now – and reaching net zero emissions will be difficult.
-The oil and gas industry has the technical ability and motivation to help solve the obstacles to widespread deployment, in conjunction with supportive governments and satiety.
+The oil and gas industry has the technical ability and motivation to help solve the obstacles to widespread deployment, in conjunction with supportive governments and society.